 Surely Gershwin’s influences included the classic spirituals and blues.
 (Listen to Odetta singing, “Sometimes I Feel Like a Motherless Child,” which some have cited as similar to “Summertime.”)
 But they ranged much more widely.
 Musicologists have also pointed to a Ukrainian lullaby as a likely influence on “Summertime.”

 Seem far-fetched?
 Not really: Gershwin’s father was a Ukrainian immigrant; and the lullaby was performed by a Ukrainian national chorus at Carnegie Hall in the 1920s.
 Listen to this haunting version here; I heard the influence clearly.

 Influential — but not the same.
-Gershwin likely took something from the Ukraine, something from the black South, and mixed them with his own art, adding a crucial ingredient: original genius.
+My guess: Gershwin likely took something from the Ukraine, something from the black South, and mixed them with his own art, adding a crucial ingredient: original genius.

 “Porgy & Bess” has been condemned as racist cultural appropriation, and praised as a towering American classic.
-But one undeniable virtue of its continuing popularity is that it has offered creative work to many black artists in its all African American cast.
+But one undeniable virtue of its continuing popularity is that it has offered creative work to many black artists in its requirement of an all African American cast.